-The first recorded instance of a Darby was Roger de Derby who held estates in the year 1160.
+The first recorded instance of the family was Roger de Derby who held estates in the year 1160.
 The Hundredorum Rolls of 1278 list Edelota Darby in Oxfordshire and later the Assize Rolls of Essex listed Simon Derby in 1377.

 As far as the Derbyshire variant, Geoffrey de Derbesire was the first record found in the Assize Rolls of Staffordshire in 1203.
 Later, in 1307, the Assize Rolls listed Henry and Richard de Derbyshire as holding lands there at that time.

 Over in Lancashire, the Lay Subsidy Rolls of 1332 listed Robert de Derby as living there and later the Yorkshire Poll Tax Rolls of 1379 listed: Robertas de Derby; Johannes Derby; and Nicholaos de Derby.

 "Darby and Joan" is a proverbial phrase for a loving married couple in England that was inspired by John Darby (died 1730) and his wife Joan.
 They were first mentioned in a poem published in The Gentleman's Magazine by Henry Woodfall in 1735.
 Woodfall was in fact, an apprentice to John Darby, a printer in Bartholomew Close, London.
 This first poem inspired others by St. John Honeywood and Frederic Edward Weatherly and the characters are referenced in works by Robert Louis Stevenson and Lord Byron.

 Early History of the Darbie family